Wild Justice (novel)

 Wild Justice is an adventure novel by Wilbur Smith.
-It was partially set in Seychelles where Smith had a home for a number of years.
+It was partially set in Seychelles, where Smith had a home for a number of years.

 It was the third best selling book in England in 1980.

 The novel was published in the US as The Delta Decision.

 TV adaptation

-The novel was filmed for TV in 1993 as a two-part miniseries.
+The novel was filmed for TV in 1993 as a four-hour mini-series.
+A shorter two-hour cut was released overseas under the title Covert Assassin.

-It is also known as Covert Assassin.